 Information About Survivability for Hosted and Cloud Services

-The survivability feature on Cisco UBE addresses the following issues by providing local fallback or registration synchronization:
+The survivability feature on CUBE addresses the following issues by providing local fallback or registration synchronization:

 When a WAN link or registrar server comes up, it waits until each SIP phone sends the REGISTER message to the server, so that outside phones can reach that phone.